-Your ad copy could include your location – this is because many users searching on mobile are often looking for a quick solution or a local service.
+Your ad copy could include your location – this is because a lot of users searching on mobile are often looking for a quick nearby solution or a local service.
 If this doesn’t apply to you – another technique could be speaking directly to mobile users through IF functions.

 What are IF functions?

 When targeting mobile devices, people often run brand new campaigns which are fully targeted, or, create multiple ads for each device.
 IF functions are a faster and effective way to target both desktop and mobile devices.

-So, how does it work?
+So, how does it actually work?
 As opposed to creating a new campaign, you can customise the messaging in your ad within one single ad campaign.
 Your messaging will depend on the targeted device.
 If a user is on mobile, they’ll see an altered version of your ad.
 For example; “Shop now from your phone” might increase CTR as it is offering a quick and straightforward answer to a search – while speaking directly to mobile users.

 You could also benefit from targeting mobile users with a unique deal or discount.
 For example, offering mobile users free-shipping could entice them to make a purchase there and then – rather than waiting to browse other options.
 Remember, mobile users are probably on-the-go and want immediate answers, so a small incentive could lead to a quick conversion.

 Focus on generating calls

 For obvious reasons – mobile ads often result in a phone call.
 People who are searching on mobile want a quick and easy solution – so, focusing on calls could work to your advantage.
 Calls are a great source of leads – and using call bid adjustments can monitor how often your call extension or call-only ads should appear.

 We previously shared a blog about the benefits of using ad extensions – and we touched upon how they work with your mobile ads.
 They’re a way of adding valuable information to your PPC ads.
 Things you’ll benefit from highlighting include promotions, pricing and any other unique features your business can offer to customers.